dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 23: implementation of the control plane Public IP orchestrator

 - Update part 24: Phase 2h: resurrection_monitor_patch7d1 fix for the ghost json logging fix using instance_info (chunk) for process level GOLD ip list for ghost detection

-- Update part 25: Phase 2i: resurrection_monitor patch7d2 restructuring using helper functions for benchmark_ips and for
+- Update part 25: Phase 2i: Refactoring the benchmark_ips and benchmark_ips_artifact.log creation in resurrection_monitor_patch7d with a modular function
-ghost detection json file generation, etc. (major overhaul)

 - Update part 26: Phase 2j: Refactoring the aggregation ghost detection code with the chunks in main() as GOLD standard

-- Update part 27: Phase 2k: resurrection_monitor Patch8 regiistry tagging(status) overhaul and ssh issue tagging
+- Update part 27: Phase 2k: STUB registry creation for pseudo-ghosts so that they can be tagged as failed and resurrected; also unification of code with thread_uuid for registry indexing

+- Update part 28: Phase 2l: resurrection_monitor patch7d restructuring using helper functions for PROCESS LEVEL ghost detection using chunk for process level GOLD list, and for process level registry stats status generation

+- Update part 29: Phase 2m: Patch8 resurrectino_monitor implementation: status registry tagging for failure scenarios and hook into the STUB registry logic (ssh_init_failed case, etc.)

 ## High level project summary: